ergodicio/tsadar/docs/source/defaults.rst

 - ``expandedions`` is a boolean determining if a non-linear wavelength grid will be used allowing IAW and EPW spectra to be resolved simultaneously *currently deprecated*.

-- ``PhysParams`` is a dictionary that is assigned within the code and stores detector information.
+- ``detector_specs`` is a dictionary that is assigned within the code and stores detector information.
 Values modified within this dictionary will only apply to forward mode.

 - ``iawoff`` is a boolean determining if the iaw will be suppressed in plotting of the EPW feature